Mauritius Billie Jean King Cup team

 The Mauritius Fed Cup team represents Mauritius in Fed Cup tennis competition and are governed by the Mauritius Tennis Federation.
 They have not competed since 2008.

 History

 Mauritius competed in its first Fed Cup in 2000.
-Their best result was fourth place in their Group II pool in 2000.
+Their best result was fourth place in their Group II pool in the same year, before 6 years of hiatus until 2007.

+The team had yet another 14 year hiatus after 2008 until their return to the 2022 Billie Jean King Cup.